Troubleshooting Cases

 If JuiceFS Client takes up too much memory, you may choose to optimize memory usage using below methods, but note that memory optimization is not free, and each setting adjustment will bring corresponding overhead, please do sufficient testing and verification before adjustment.

-• Read/Write buffer size (--buffer-size) directly correlate to JuiceFS Client memory usage, using a lower --buffer-size will effectively decrease memory usage, but please note that the reduction may also affect the read and write performance.
-Read more at Read/Write Buffer.
+will effectively decrease memory usage, but please note that the reduction may also affect the read and write performance.
+Read more at Read/Write Buffer. - JuiceFS mount client is an Go program, which means you can decrease

-• If you use self-hosted Ceph RADOS as the data storage of JuiceFS, consider replacing glibc with TCMalloc, the latter comes with more efficient memory management and may decrease off-heap memory footprint in this scenario.
+(default to 100, in percentage) to adopt a more active garbage collection.
+This inevitably increase CPU usage and may even directly hinder performance.
+Read more at Go Runtime. - If you use self-hosted Ceph RADOS as the data storage of JuiceFS, consider replacing glibc with TCMalloc, the latter comes with more efficient memory management and may decrease off-heap memory footprint in this scenario.

 Unmount error

-If a file or directory are opened when you unmount JuiceFS, you'll see below errors, assuming JuiceFS is mounted on /jfs:
+If a file or directory are opened when you unmount JuiceFS, you'll see below errors, assuming JuiceFS is mounted on /jfs

 # Linux